sequelize/sequelize/CONTRIBUTING.md

+_Please note!_ The github issue tracker should only be used for feature requests and bugs with a clear description of the issue and the expected behaviour (see below).
+All questions belong on [StackOverflow](https://stackoverflow.com/questions/tagged/sequelize.js) or [Google groups](https://groups.google.com/forum/#!forum/sequelize).

 # Issues
 Issues are always very welcome - after all, they are a big part of making sequelize better.
 However, there are a couple of things you can do to make the lives of the developers _much, much_ easier: